jacob-moses/jacob-moses.github.io/cv.md

 \	Hamidah Mahmud, “Human Representation and Misrepresentation at the Chicago World Fair of 1893”\	2016–17
 :::

+### Teaching Awards
+Awarded 6 Certificates of Distinction in Teaching from the Bok Center for Teaching and Learning, Harvard University: Fall 2015, Spring 2016, Spring 2017 (2), Fall 2018, Fall 2019

 ### Service to the Field

 Peer Reviewer, _Science, Technology, and Society_\	2019